Skip to content

 Then I noticed the Western frame only went so far.

 Most of the material I had been studying was American.
 American social context, American family pressures, American venues, American directness.
-It worked when I applied it in San Francisco.
-It mostly did not work when I applied it in Singapore.
+It worked when I tried it in Seattle, over ten years ago.
+It mostly did not work when I brought it back to Singapore.
 The principles of attraction are nearly universal.
 The delivery needs to be re-engineered for the culture you are dating inside of.

 I added formal training in neurolinguistic programming, social behaviour, coaching and counselling.
 I read deeply into ethology (animal courtship) to see what is true about attraction before culture even gets to it.
 I read the history of human courtship to see how men and women have actually chosen each other across centuries, not just on Tinder.
 That whole stack became the foundation of the 5 C's.